sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 ### Registration, endpoint management, and service discovery

 Sensu agents automatically discover and register infrastructure components and the services running on them.
-When an agent process stops, the Sensu backend can automatically create and process a deregistration event.
+When an agent process stops, the Sensu backend can automatically create and process a deregistration event for the agent entities.

 In practice, agent registration happens when a Sensu backend processes an agent keepalive event for an agent that is not already registered in the Sensu agent registry (based on the configured agent `name`).
 The [Sensu backend][2] stores this agent registry, and it is accessible via [`sensuctl entity list`][6].